Grace-YuGuo/book-shelf-full-stack/README.md

 [Back to Top](#top)

 # technologies-used
-The technologies implemented in this application included HTML5, CSS, Bootstrap, Python, Javascript and Django.
+The technologies implemented in this application included HTML5, CSS, Bootstrap, Javascript , Python , PostgreSQL , Heroku and Django.

 - Python used as the back-end programming language.